Tai Chi Chuan - Body and Mind in Harmony

 Status: Public Domain in the United States and countries following the rule of the shorter term.

-This book is in the public domain and copyright-free which means there are no usage restrictions and you can do with it whatever you want to.
+Note: This book is in the public domain and copyright-free which means there are no usage restrictions and you can do with it whatever you want.
 Sell it, give it away, turn it into an audio book, rewrite or edit it, use it for ideas or as content for another publication, etc. The list is endless!
-You can obviously also use it for personal use… Print your own copy, make notes on the pages and highlight sentences that inspire you!

 PART I: The Tai Chi Chan Way